Entropy420/blog/src/blogPosts/where-i-want-to.md

 ---
-title: Where I want to be, I must not have any limitation
+title: Where I want to be
 date: 2024-06-02
 ---